 Screencastify comes with the standard recording options of the screen, camera, and both.
 However, the main drawback is that there is a 5-minute recording limit in the free plan, which is a huge drawback.
 Also, the screen recordings come with watermarks in the free version.
 The videos are automatically saved on Google drive, and if you’re short on space, then you’re in trouble!

 The paid version, which comes in at $49 per year, lets you record videos for as long as you want without watermarks at HD resolution.
 You'll also be able to upload to youtube, export as MP4, Gif, and MP3.
 There is no video editor even in the paid plans, and you'll be able just to trim videos.
 In case you want a full suite editor, you'll need to shell out an extra $49.
 Screencastify also doesn't have blur, custom dimensions, custom background, auto expiry, and some essential features that you'll expect in a paid plan in screencasting software.

 Plans & Pricing: Screencastify has just two simple and straightforward plans.
 It’s either a free plan or a paid plan.

 Free version and Paid (49$ per year)

 Final verdict: Screencastify could be used for light usage by single users who want to quickly record videos without downloading an app.
-There is also not much difference in features offered in the paid and free versions except that it provides unlimited watermark-free recording.
+There is also not much difference in features offered in the paid and free versions except that it provides an unlimited number of recordings without a watermark.

 Loom is one of the most popular screencasting software that’s out there in the market.
 The software offers multiple recording options across platforms and is available as a chrome plugin, mac software, windows software, and iOS app, offering users the flexibility to record from the device of their choice.